tanfwong/rfsoc_notes/_sources/ch5/hls_intf.md

-* Under the VAAD flow, Vitis HLS automatically defines the interface of a DSP kernel so that the PS host can pass control commands to the kernel, and data can be exchanged between the kernel and the PS host, as well as with other kernels and externel hardware components.
+* Under the VAAD flow, Vitis HLS automatically defines the interface of a DSP kernel so that the PS host can pass control commands to the kernel, and data can be exchanged between the kernel and the PS host, as well as with other kernels and external hardware components.
 All discussions about the kernel interface in this section primarily pertain to VAAD kernels.